 The HFT algo will keep testing the market until he hits the $11 mark.
 Then the offer is lifted and the automatic market makers algo immediately goes out and buys as many GE shares as he can and it comes back and sells them at $11 to the other institutional investor.

-The reason why he is forced to sell at $11 is because there’s no other shares left in the market at this point because the AMM has dragged all the available shares and therefore is able to manipulate the price and to force the price upwards.
+The reason why he is forced to sell at $11 is because there are no other shares left in the market at this point because the AMM has dragged all the available shares and therefore is able to manipulate the price and to force the price upwards.

-Another weapon that these HFT programs can use is the flash orders.
+Another weapon that these HFT programs can use are flash orders.

 When an order comes into the stock exchange, if the exchange uses flash order, then just for a fraction of a second it flashes that trade or that order to all the investors’ members within the exchange.
 They have the split-second option to fill that trade or if not the order is then sent to the rest of the market.